 The land that comprises Lempster was first granted in 1735 by Governor Jonathan Belcher.
 At the time, the area was simply known as “Number 9,” as it was ninth in a line of forts designed to guard settlers from Native American raids.
 In 1753, the land was regranted by Governor Benning Wentworth, taking on the name “Dupplin.”
 It was regranted for a third time in 1767 and named Lempster.
 It was officially incorporated as a town in 1772.

 Lempster/Goshen Gravel Pit Estimated 1,500,000 Yards of Material to Include Concrete Sand, Septic Sand, Sand, Gravel, Gravel Stone & Top Soil.
-Circa 1900 Post & Beam Cape With Field Facing Deck.
-60' x 80' Commercial Garage With 22' High Ceilings.
-70.
+Circa 1900's Post & Beam Cape With Field Facing Deck.
+60' x 80' Commercial Garage With 22 Foot High Ceiling

 Unique property it started out an older mobile home and completely rebuilt from the bottom up, concrete slab, stick built, post and beam, open concept, offering cathedral ceiling, moveable stairway, 3-4 bedrooms, one bath, owner in the process of doi